MohawkTSDB/mohawk/README.md

 # mohawk

-MOck HAWKular (Mohawk) is a metrics storage engine that uses a plugin architecture for data storage and Hawkular based RESTful API as the primary interface.
+MOck HAWKular (Mohawk) is a metrics storage engine that uses a plugin architecture for data storage and a Hawkular based RESTful API as the primary interface.

 ## Introduction

 Mohawk can use different backends for different use cases.
-Different backends may vary in speed, persistance and scalability.
+Different backends may vary in speed, persistancy and scalability.
 Mohawk use a RESTful API identical to Hawkular, inheriting Hawkular's echosystem of clients and plugins.

   - Sqlite backend, persistable read and write, mimics regular behavior of a Hawkular metrics server.